Performance Analysis for Wireless Localization with Random Sensor Network: Simulation Studies

-We now present simulation results for the finite Poisson model and illustrate the impact of key system parameters on the CMSE and MSE.
+We now present simulation results for the finite HPPP model and illustrate the impact of key system parameters on the CMSE and MSE.
 All reported results are obtained by averaging over 5000 independent simulation runs.

-Figure~\ref{fig:CMSD_vs_n_R30} shows the empirical CMSE and its theoretical upper bound as functions of the number of sensors $n$ for a fixed estimation range of $\R = 30$ km.
-The number of sensors is varied from 1000 to 5000, corresponding to a low-to-moderate sensor density of roughly 0.35--1.77 sensors per square kilometer.
-The results demonstrate that the empirical CMSE decreases as the number of sensors increases, and remains consistently below the theoretical bound, validating the analytical result.
+Figure~\ref{fig:CMSD_vs_n_R30} and Table~\ref{tab:cmse_ppp} shows the simulated CMSE and its theoretical bound as functions of the number of sensors $n$ for a fixed estimation range of $\R = 30$ m.
+The number of sensors is varied from 30 to 300.
+The results confirm that the simulated CMSE decreases as $n$ increases, consistent with the $n^{-1}$ scaling predicted by Theorem~\ref{thm: CMSD and MSD}.
+Moreover, the simulated CMSE remains consistently below the theoretical bound.
+This is further quantified in Table~\ref{tab:cmse_ppp}, where the ratio between the simulated CMSE and the theoretical bound is close to one (typically between $0.93$ and $0.98$), indicating that the bound is tight and accurately captures the conditional performance.

-Figure~\ref{fig:MSD_vs_density_R30} shows the empirical MSE and its bound as functions of the sensor density $\lambda$ (ranging from 1 to 5 sensors per square kilometer) for $\R = 30$ km.
-The results confirm that increasing the sensor density improves the MSE, as predicted by Theorem~\ref{thm: CMSD and MSD}.
-This provides practical insight into how denser deployments can achieve tighter localization performance, especially useful in scenarios where the density of nodes can be scaled.
+Figure~\ref{fig:MSD_vs_density_R30} and Table~\ref{tab:mse_ppp_improved} shows the simulated MSE together with both the tighter and looser bounds as functions of the sensor density $\lambda$, which ranges from $0.01$ to $0.1$ sensors per square meter.
+This corresponds to an average of approximately $30$ to $300$ sensors within the observation disk.
+As $\lambda$ increases, the simulated MSE decreases, which is consistent with the theoretically predicted scaling rate of $\lambda^{-1}$.
+The tighter bound \eqref{eq:new_bound} closely tracks the simulated MSE across the entire range of $\lambda$, while the looser bound \eqref{eq:old_bound} is approximately twice as large.
+This behavior is further quantified in Table~\ref{tab:mse_ppp_improved}, where the ratio $\text{Simulated MSE} / \text{Tight Bound}$ is consistently close to one (around $0.92$--$0.98$), whereas the ratio with respect to the loose bound is around $0.46$--$0.50$.

-Overall, these simulation studies demonstrate that our theoretical bounds are tight and practically relevant under realistic channel and noise conditions.
-They also clarify how the number of sensors and the sensor density $\lambda$ affect achievable localization accuracy, providing guidance for the design and deployment of robust wireless positioning systems.
+Overall, these simulation results demonstrate that the proposed bounds are both theoretically sound and practically relevant.
+The CMSE bound accurately captures the conditional performance as a function of the number of sensors, while the MSE bounds quantify the impact of sensor density on overall localization accuracy.
+The comparison between the tighter and looser bounds highlights the trade-off between numerical precision and analytical simplicity: the tighter bound provides an accurate approximation to the true MSE, whereas the looser bound offers a clear and interpretable expression of the $\lambda^{-1}$ decay rate.
+These results provide useful guidance for the design and deployment of wireless localization systems under realistic conditions.